-- You have a high risk of having another reaction if you are exposed to contrast again. - Tell your technologist that you have had an allergic reaction to contrast before.
-Your technologist will need to talk with the radiologist and your doctor about whether you need contrast for this study. - If your allergic reaction to contrast has been severe, you may need to sign a special informed consent form to confirm that you want to go ahead with the scan that uses the contrast agent. - If you have any questions or concerns after reading this handout, please tell the technologist.
-The technologist will tell your doctor, and your doctor will talk with you and answer your questions. - Talk with your doctor about premedication.
+- Tell your technologist that you have had an allergic reaction to contrast before.
+Your technologist will need to talk with the radiologist and your doctor about whether you need contrast for this study. - If your allergic reaction to contrast has been severe, you may need to sign a special informed consent form to confirm that you want to go ahead with a scan that uses contrast. - If you have any questions or concerns after reading this handout, please tell the technologist.
+The technologist will tell your doctor.
+Your doctor will talk with you and answer your questions. - Talk with your doctor about premedication.